The Dangers of Not Changing Your Refrigerator Water Filter

 Although we hardly ever think about it, the refrigerator water filter is one of the kitchen’s hardest workers.
 It takes tap water and purifies it down to the tiniest particle, ensuring that every sip you take is clean, tasty and free of any harmful substances.
 But are there dangers of not changing your refrigerator water filter regularly?
 Though probably not life-threatening, failing to swap your filter out on occasion may cause some adverse effects that you want to keep in mind.

 Luckily, keeping your water safe and potable is fairly easy as long as you remember to occasionally change the filter according to the instructions provided by the refrigerator manufacturer.
+If you have a hard time finding your filter, knowing where to install it or replacing on time, check out our Water Filter Finder.

 What Happens When You Don’t Change the Filter?